 An Exercise to Improve Your Eye Contact

-Here's an exercise I used with my client to strengthen his weak eye contact and wean him away from his tendency to be more comfortable with his content than with the people he was talking to:
+Here's an exercise I used with my client to strengthen his weak eye contact.
+It was also helpful in weaning him away from his tendency to be more comfortable with his content than with the people he was talking to:

 I prepared 20 impromptu speech topics, which I folded and placed in an 8 x 10 envelope.
 My client had to reach in, choose a topic, then look up at me and speak about it for 2-3 minutes.
 Understand, please, that I gave him no time to prepare.
-(No nicely wrapped speech package possible here!)
-We did this four times in succession without any break.
+No nicely wrapped speech package possible here!
+We did this four times in succession without a break.

 I'd intentionally chosen topics that he didn't have any expertise in; and in fact, none had a right or wrong answer.
-They were general topics and were more concerned with his opinion than his knowledge, along the lines of: "What is America's greatest challenge in the 21st century?" or "Tell me about a person who positively changed your life."
+They were general topics and were more concerned with his opinion than his knowledge.
+They were along the lines of, "What is America's greatest challenge in the 21st century?" or "Tell me about a person who positively changed your life."

 The result?
 I would say that for 90% of the time, he looked directly at me with rock-solid eye contact!

 The reason, you see, is that he couldn’t “go away” somewhere mentally and marshal relevant data on the subject.
-As I said, his professional experience gave him no special knowledge on the topic.
-Instead, he had to speak literally from his own personality, finding the information he needed nowhere else in the room.
+His professional experience gave him no special knowledge on these topics.
+Instead, he had to speak while accessing his own thoughts and experiences, since he couldn't find the information he needed anywhere else in the room.

-Since there was nowhere else for him to turn, he had to look his listener in the eye even if he wasn’t sure what he was about to say.
-His job now became to reach his audience through what he was saying, not by fashioning the perfect answer.
+Since there was nowhere else for him to turn, he had to look his listener in the eye, even if he wasn’t sure what he was about to say.
+His job now became to reach his audience through what he was saying, not fashion the perfect answer.

 You should follow me on Twitter here.